-Based on our current plans and expectations, which include fully funding our commercial operations, advancing our proprietary cortisol modulators in Cushing's syndrome, certain solid tumors, antipsychotic-induced weight gain and NASH, we expect to fund our operations without needing to raise additional funds, although we may choose to raise additional funds for other reasons.
-If we were to raise funds, equity financing would be dilutive.
+Based on our current plans, which include fully funding our Cushing's syndrome commercial operations, advancing relacorilant in Cushing's syndrome and solid tumors, the development of miricorilant to treat patients with antipsychotic-induced weight gain and NASH and of exicorilant to treat patients with CRPC, we expect to fund our operations without needing to raise additional funds, although we may choose to raise additional funds for other reasons.
+If we were to raise funds.

+equity financing would be dilutive to stockholders.
 Debt financing could involve restrictive covenants.
 Funds raised through collaborations with other companies may require us to relinquish certain rights in our product candidates.

-At September 30, 2020, we had cash, cash equivalents and marketable securities of approximately \$444.2 million, consisting of cash and cash equivalents of \$30.6 million and marketable securities of \$413.7 million, compared to cash and cash equivalents of \$31.3 million and marketable securities of \$284.0 million at December 31, 2019.
+At March 31, 2020, we had cash, cash equivalents and marketable securities of \$349.0 million, consisting of cash and cash equivalents of \$84.5 million and marketable securities of \$264.5 million, compared to cash and cash equivalents of \$31.3 million and marketable securities of \$284.0 million at December 31, 2019.

-The cash in our bank accounts and our marketable securities could be affected if the financial institutions holding them were to fail or severely adverse conditions were to arise in the markets for public or private debt securities.
+The cash in our bank accounts and our marketable securities could be affected if the financial institutions holdings them were to fail or severely adverse conditions were to arise in the markets for public or private debt securities.
 We have never experienced a loss or lack of access to cash.

-Net cash provided by operating activities for the nine months ended September 30, 2020 was \$116.9 million, compared to \$87.7 million for the comparable period in 2019.
+Net cash provided by operating activities for the three months ended March 31, 2020 was \$33.3 million, compared to \$23.7 million for the comparable period in 2019.
 This increase was primarily due to greater revenue, as we shipped Korlym to more patients.

-Net cash used in investing activities for the nine months ended September 30, 2020 was \$130.5 million, compared to \$55.8 million for the comparable period in 2019.
-This increase was primarily due to increased purchases of marketable securities with cash generated by our operating activities.
+Net cash provided by investing activities for the three months ended March 31, 2020 was \$19.7 million, compared to net cash used in investing activities of \$0.4 million for the comparable period in 2019.
+This increase was primarily due to fewer purchases of marketable securities as we increased our cash reserves in response to the uncertainties associated with the COVID-19 pandemic.

-Net cash provided by financing activities for the nine months ended September 30, 2020 was \$12.9 million compared to net cash used in financing activities of \$28.5 million for the comparable period in 2019.
-Stock option exercises provided \$13.2 million in the nine months ended September 30, 2020, compared to \$6.6 million in the comparable period in 2019.
-In the first quarter of 2020, we purchased from our Chief Executive Officer \$0.3 million of our common stock at the current market price to provide him liquidity to satisfy tax liability arising from his net (cashless) exercise in 2019 of stock options that were about to expire.
+Net cash provided by financing activities for the three months ended March 31, 2020 was \$0.2 million compared to net cash used in financing activities of \$15.3 million for the comparable period in 2019.
+Stock option exercises provided \$0.5 million in the three months ended March 31, 2020, compared to \$2.4 million in the comparable period in 2019.
+In the first quarter of 2020, we purchased from our Chief Executive Officer \$0.3 million of our common stock in order to provide him liquidity to satisfy tax liability arising from his net (cashless) exercise in 2019 of stock options that were about to expire.

-In the nine months ended September 30, 2019, we repurchased an aggregate of \$31.0 million of our common stock in accordance with our now-terminated stock repurchase program and paid an additional \$4.2 million to satisfy statutory withholding requirements for the net settlement of a cashless option exercise in March 2019.
+In the first quarter of 2019, we repurchased an aggregate of \$13.6 million of our common stock in accordance with our now-terminated stock repurchase program and paid an additional \$4.2 million to satisfy statutory withholding requirements for the net settlement of a cashless option exercise in March 2019.

-At September 30, 2020, we had retained earnings of \$56.5 million.
+At March 31, 2020, we had retained earnings of \$6.5 million.